sephiroth74/esp32-photo-frame/docs/tech_specs.md

 ## Project Overview

 The ESP32 Photo Frame is a battery-powered digital photo frame that displays images on an e-paper display with comprehensive status information and weather display.
-It supports two main image sources:
-- **Local SD Card**: Images processed and stored locally
-- **Google Drive**: Cloud-based image storage with local caching
+It uses **Google Drive** as the primary image source with comprehensive local SD card caching for improved performance and offline capabilities.

 ### Key Features
-- **Dual image sources**: SD card and Google Drive cloud storage
+- **Google Drive cloud storage**: Primary image source with SD card caching
 - **Weather display**: Real-time weather overlay with configurable units and timezone
 - **Smart power management**: Battery-aware refresh intervals and features
 - **Status information**: Time, image count, battery level, and charging status